-- Supplements are recommended to replace levels of certain nutrients abundant in meat, such as vitamin B12.
+- Supplements are recommended to replace levels of certain nutrients that are found in meat, such as vitamin B-12.

 What is a vegan diet?

-A vegan diet involves only food derived from plants and avoids animal products, including meat, dairy, eggs, gelatin, and honey.
+A vegan diet involves eating only food products made from plants and avoiding animal products.

-In the standard American diet, these are important sources of protein, nonsaturated fats, iron, vitamins, and minerals.
-A vegan diet needs to find alternative sources of these nutrients.
+Animal products are important sources of protein, nonsaturated fats, iron, vitamins, and minerals in the standard diet of a person in the U.S. A vegan needs to find alternative sources of these nutrients.

-Food can be prepared at home using fresh produce.
-Some ready-made meals are available in major grocery stores and specialist outlets.
+Fresh produce can be prepared at home.
+Some ready-made vegan meals are available in major grocery stores and specialist outlets.

-The packaging should state that the contents are vegan-friendly, or prepared in a completely meat-free kitchen.
-Vegan options are available in many restaurants, and some restaurants serve only vegan food.
+Food packaging should state that the contents are vegan-friendly, or prepared in a completely meat-free kitchen.
+Vegan options are available in many restaurants, and some specialized restaurants serve only vegan food.

-It is possible for a purely plant-based diet to provide the key nutrients necessary for health, and a vegan diet eliminates the risk of any intake of potentially harmful animal fats.
+It is possible for a purely plant-based diet to provide the key nutrients for health, and it also eliminates the risk of consuming any potentially harmful animal fats.

 Zero animal fats

-Animal fats have been linked to various cancers, diabetes, rheumatoid arthritis, hypertension, heart disease, and a range of illnesses and conditions.
+Animal fats have been linked to a range of illnesses and conditions, including diabetes, rheumatoid arthritis, hypertension, heart disease, and various cancers.
 Animal sources are likely to account for 13 of the top 15 sources of cholesterol-raising fats in the U.S.

 By cutting these from the diet, the risk of many health issues can be greatly reduced.
-The fats from animals may also transfer industrial cancer-linked chemicals and toxins from their environment.
-Healthy, plant-based oils and fats, such as olive oil, provides necessary fatty acids without raising low-density lipoprotein (LDL) cholesterol.
+Animal fats may also transfer industrial cancer-linked chemicals and toxins from their environment.
+Healthy, plant-based oils and fats, such as olive oil, provide necessary fatty acids without raising levels of low-density lipoprotein (LDL) cholesterol.

 Lower cancer risk